adunns/adunns.github.io/_posts/2019-03-31-HTB-Curling.md

 So there you have it, that's how I solved the Curling box.

-**Note:** LiveOverflow's [video](<https://www.youtube.com/watch?v=Paajc2Dupms>) for a more thorough rundown of this box (and getting a root shell at the end).
+**Note:** Watch LiveOverflow's [video](<https://www.youtube.com/watch?v=Paajc2Dupms>) for a more thorough rundown of this box (and getting a root shell at the end).
 He is a PRO at this stuff so a lot of the steps he takes are a lot simpler and smarter than what I've done.